Blightmud/Blightmud/resources/help/lua_trigger.md

 ***TriggerGroup:getTriggers()***
 Returns a table of all the triggers in the group.

-- Returns a shallow copy of the `triggers` attribute
+- Returns the triggers in the group

+Avoid modifying the returned table directly.

 ##